damellis/attiny/README.md

 Which branch to use?
 --------------------

-If you are using Arduino 1.0.x IDE the just use the master branch.
+If you are using Arduino 1.6.x IDE the just use the master branch.

-If you are using Arduino 1.5.x IDE or building from Arduino source, then use the ide-1.5.x branch.
+If you are using Arduino 1.0.x IDE, then use the ide-1.0.x branch.